From the Olympics to FIFA, athletes grow wary of 'sportswashing'

 - Deep Read ( 4 Min. )

-The Beijing Winter Olympics are just three weeks away, but the focus is not on skiing or skateboarding.
+The Beijing Winter Olympics are just three weeks away, but the focus is not on skiing or snowboarding.
 It has been on sportswashing.

 That’s the term human rights activists use to describe the mutual embrace between international sport and authoritarian states such as China.
 Events such as the Olympics, they say, sweeten the image of a regime that has stamped out democracy in Hong Kong, condemned Muslim Uyghurs to “reeducation” camps, and clamped down on any sign of citizen dissent.